Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 >>> mask = (a > 0) & (a % 2 == 1)
 ```

-Note the careful use of parentheses to match the [Python operator
+Note the careful use of parentheses to match [Python operator
 precedence](https://docs.python.org/3/reference/expressions.html#operator-precedence).
 Masks must use the logical operators `&`, `|`, and `~` so that they can be
 arrays.
-They cannot use the Python keywords `and`, `or`, and `not` because
+They cannot use the Python keywords `and`, `or`, and `not`, because
 they don't work on arrays.

 Our `mask` is just an array of booleans: